Here it is…the blog you have been waiting for your entire life!

 As a young child, I loved anything to do with paper.
 I could (and still can) stand in a stationary store for hours and just stare at all the paper, envelopes and pens.
 I guess it’s not typical for most children, but I moved directly from coloring books to construction paper collages, origami and calligraphy.

 When I was in the seventh grade, my family vacationed in the South Carolina mountains.
 The vacation really came to life for me when we stumbled upon a small cabin that housed a rubber stamping store in the middle of nowhere.
-I had never seen rubber stamps before (other an the “sign here” and “paid” stamps in my Dad’s office).
+I had never seen rubber stamps before (other than the “sign here” and “paid” stamps in my Dad’s office).
 I could not take in all the colors, all the textures, all the images.
 Within a few minutes of entering the store, the kind lady behind the counter heat embossed an image of a cartoon frog stamp for me.
 I couldn’t believe what I was seeing!
 I bought the frog stamp, along with a “Brian” stamp and a couple of ink pads.
 I used those stamps on everything for the rest of the summer.
 I got “the bug” but that was to remain dormant for many years.

 The stamping bug returned in 2000 when I found Stampin’ Up!
 A work friend invited me to a Stampin’ Up! demonstration.
 We made a couple of simple, but beautiful, cards.
 I poured through the catalog and was mesmerized by the stamp sets, colors and papers.
 I signed up as a demonstrator and spent many, many hours stamping over the next two years.
 Since my stamping friends were outside of Atlanta, I traveled long distances to stamp in friends’ dining rooms over the next two years and stamped in my make-shift stamping room (my guest room).
 After I fell out of touch with my work friend, I stopped stamping.
 I found several other outlets for my creativity, but I still came back to my box of sample cards, wondering why I wasn’t still stamping.